WELCOME

 "The Influence of Arabic Music on Spanish Melody" (Lecture with Performance), 1997.

 Reading and writing poetry.
 Arabic songwriting.
 Laughing and making others laugh.
 Singing, dancing and listening to music.
 Hiking.
 Having close friendships.
 Cooking and inventing new dishes.
 Entertaining.
+Crocheting.
 Raising funds for Lebanese schools and universities.
 Supporting world peace based on justice and resisting human rights violations.

 "If you are neutral in situations of injustice, you have chosen the side of the oppressor" (Archbishop Desmond Tutu).